 Grilling season is back which makes dinners less boring.
 Instead of grilling a bleached Kirkland beef burger, cook yourself a variety of vegetables.
 When you turn 50, you will be glad you did!
 Don’t forget to thank me.
 Grilled vegetables are delicious on their own and naturally are a source of protein, carbs and fiber.
 Throw in a few simple flavours and you get a high end restaurant healthy meal.
-Just like this Grilled Smoky Coconut Cauliflower.
+Just like this coconut cauliflower, grilled or oven baked.

 I made this recipe in the oven a few times (oven method included in the recipe too) and the whole family loved it.
 Even the kids and they are not big fans of cooked vegetables, like most kids.
 Last week my oven broke and I thought why not take it to the grill?!
 All you have to do is cut a head of cauliflower into large florets.
 Then toss with smoked paprika, salt and pepper.
 Grill with a teaspoon of coconut oil until cooked but still firm (I’m an avid overcooked veggies hater).
 And serve.
 Easy, right?!

 The cauliflower turned out sweet with a prominent smoky flavour.
 Not too spicy and crunchy.
 Delicious!
 It kept well refrigerated for up to 2 – 3 days.
 Perfect for leftovers which are so helpful when eating clean.
 This recipe would pair well with chicken, turkey or beef.
 A whole grain like quinoa, brown rice or farro on a side, and you have a complete meal.
 Enjoy!

 - 7" - 8" head cauliflower, cut into large florets

 - In a large bowl, add cauliflower, smoked paprika, salt, pepper and toss gently to coat.